Medical imaging: Industry

 Organizations in the medical imaging industry include manufacturers of imaging equipment, freestanding radiology facilities, and hospitals.

 The global market for manufactured devices was estimated at $5 billion in 2018.
-Notable manufacturers included Fujifilm, GE HealthCare, Siemens Healthineers, Philips, Shimadzu, Canon, Carestream Health, Hologic, and Esaote.
+Notable manufacturers included Fujifilm, GE HealthCare, Siemens Healthineers, Philips, Shimadzu, Canon, Carestream Health, Hologic, United Imaging, and Esaote.
 In 2016, the manufacturing industry was characterized as oligopolistic and mature; new entrants included in Samsung and Neusoft Medical.
 In 2024, Fischer MVL in India began manufacturing MRI machines.
+Other companies in India include Allengers, Skanray, and BPL Medical Technologies.

 In 2016, Toshiba exited the industry by selling its medical imaging division to Canon, which was ultimately renamed to Canon.
 In 2019, Hitachi exited the industry by selling its business to Fujifilm for about $1.6 billion.
 The simpler x-ray machines were being commoditized by 1998, when Kodak had about 30% market share globally; Kodak later sold its medical imaging business in 2007 and the business was ultimately renamed to Carestream Health.
 In the 1970s, CT scanners were introduced, followed by MRI machines in the 1980s, with GE leading in both.
 Digital radiography has replaced older computed radiography over time, which reduces radiation doses.

 In the United States, as estimate as of 2015 places the US market for imaging scans at about $100b, with 60% occurring in hospitals and 40% occurring in freestanding clinics, such as the RadNet chain.